stefanofa/awesome/TOPICS.md

 ## product-management

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 *   [logchimp/logchimp](https://github.com/logchimp/logchimp) - Track your customers feedback to build better products with LogChimp. ⭐️ Star to support our work!

 ## project-management

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 ## redis

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 *   [gitroomhq/postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 The ultimate social media scheduling tool, with a bunch of AI  🤖